satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T07_Elasticsearch_Hadoop_Integration.md

 ### Setup
 ####Elasticsearch setup

 Launch elasticsearch.
-We won't enter in details on how Elasticsearch works here as it is not our point.
+We won't enter into details on how Elasticsearch works here as it is not our point.
 For more information, please refer to [elasticsearch website](http://www.elasticsearch.org/guide/).

 ####Hortonworks Sandbox